pardeep-tm/question-answering-bot/README.md

 ## Introduction

-This project implements a custom question answering chatbot using Langchain and Google Gemini Language Model (LLM).
-The chatbot is trained on industrial data from an online learning platform, consisting of questions and corresponding answers.
+This project implements a custom question-answering chatbot powered by LangChain and provides an API via FastAPI for access.

 ## Tools Used